 The Fund invests in a diversified portfolio of senior secured loans, among other private credit opportunities.

-Senior secured loans provide a natural and effective hedge against inflation and rising interest rates due to the floating-rate coupon.
-Recent market volatility has led to spread widening, providing a compelling environment to deploy capital into private credit.
+Senior secured loans have historically provided a natural and effective hedge against inflation and rising interest rates due to the floating-rate coupon.
+Recent market uncertainty has led to spread widening, providing a compelling environment to deploy capital into private credit.

-Strong tailwinds exist for private credit due to the significant amount of "dry powder" that remains within private equity funds, providing for a sustained private credit opportunity environment for the foreseeable future.
+We believe the strong tailwinds that currently exist for private credit due to the significant amount of "dry powder" that remains within private equity funds, may provide for a sustained private credit opportunity environment for the foreseeable future.

 "The demand for private credit continues to grow, as there has been decreased participation by banks in the leveraged loan market.
 We believe this growing, $1 trillion asset class represents a significant opportunity for our investors."